Beware of Scams! Print

 An unauthorized third party can only access your funds if they have obtained your 12-word mnemonic phrase or your JSON file and password.
 That's why keeping this sensitive information away from any risk is really important.
 Here are some basic rules:

-- All your passwords should be strong and unique.
+• All your passwords should be strong and unique.
+We recommend using a good password manager.

-- Using hardware wallets (e.g., Polkadot Vault, Ledger) is recommended to protect your assets.
+• Using hardware wallets (e.g., Polkadot Vault or Ledger) is recommended to protect your assets.

-Together with a hard wallet (e.g., Ledger), the Polkadot extension is the best way to manage your accounts, as it has many advantages:
+Together with a hardware wallet (e.g., Ledger), a compatible extension is the best way to manage your accounts, as it has many advantages:

-- It provides better security than using the Polkadot-JS UI directly.
+• It provides better security than using web apps directly.

-- The extension recognizes all known Polkadot scams and alerts you when you access a phishing site.
+• All these extensions recognize all known Polkadot scams and alert you when you access a phishing site.
 This will help you protect yourself and your funds.

 How to identify scams